deepesh15/ignite/README.md

-# Getting Started with Create React App
+# Ignite
+A simple showcase of videogames,made with react and uses RAWG API, live demo [ignite]()

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).